RealOrangeOne/theorangeone.net/content/posts/traefik-basics/index.md

 image: https://docs.traefik.io/assets/img/traefik-architecture.png
 ---

-[Traefik](https://docs.traefik.io/) is a cloud native reverse proxy.
-Which is basically a fancy way of saying it's a reverse proxy with some fancy features.
-Namely fancy features around auto-discovery, and deep integration with technologies like Docker and Kubernetes.
+[Traefik](https://docs.traefik.io/) is a cloud native reverse proxy, which is basically a fancy way of saying it's a reverse proxy with some fancy features.
+Specifically it has fancy features around auto-discovery, and deep integration with technologies like Docker and Kubernetes.

 ## Basic concepts